 - Skiathos Town to Evangelistria Monastery: a small minibus makes the trip up into the hills to the monastery around once an hour, taking 15 minutes each way.

-- Skiathos Town to Xamenos beach: the monastery minibus also runs services along the edge of the airport runway to Xamenos beach three times a day in summer.
+- Skiathos Town to Xamenos beach: the monastery minibus also runs along past the airport to Xamenos beach five times a day in summer, taking 10 minutes.

-- Skiathos Town to Aselinos beach: there is also a bus service to Aselinos beach on the north coast of the island which runs five times a day in summer.
+- Skiathos Town to Panagia Ikonistria/Aselinos beach: there is also a bus service to Panagia Ikonistria (for the monastery or dog shelter) and Aselinos beach on the north coast of the island, which runs six times a day in summer and takes 30/45 minutes.

 How much do Skiathos buses cost?